Robust inference for threshold regression models: EMPIRICAL APPLICATION: GROWTH AND DEBT

 The so-called Reinhart-Rogoff hypothesis postulates that above some threshold (90$\%$ being their estimate of this threshold), higher debt-to-GDP ratio is associated with lower GDP growth rate.
-There have been many studies that utilize the threshold regression models to assess this hypothesis, including Hansen (2015) who fitted a kink model to a time series of US annual data, see Hansen (2015) for references on earlier studies which fitted jump models to various data sets.
-Hansen $(2015,p.3)$ mentions that \textquotedblleft one could imagine testing the assumption of continuity within the threshold model class.
-This is a difficult problem, one to which we are unaware of a solution, and therefore is not pursued in this paper\textquotedblright .
-As we have developed testing procedures for continuity in this paper, we follow up on Hansen (2015)'s investigation.
+There have been numerous studies that utilize the threshold regression models to assess this hypothesis, including Hansen $(2017)$ who fitted a kink model to a time series of US annual data, see Hansen $(2017)$ for references on earlier studies which fitted jump models to various data sets.
+As there is little guidance from economic theory on the choice between kink and jump models in this setting, we advocate the use of our robust inference on the threshold and slope parameters of the model.

-Hansen $(2015)$ used US annual data on real GDP growth rate in year $t$ ($ y_{t}$) and debt-to-GDP ratio from the \textit{previous} year ($q_{t}$) for the period spanning 1792-2009 ($n=218$) and reported the following estimated equation with standard errors in parenthesis:

-We carried out our tests of continuity given in Section 4 with 10,000 bootstraps and obtained $Q_{n}$ test's $p$-value of 0.029 and $QLR_{n}$ test's $p$-value of 0.039, and hence reject the null of continuity at 5$\%$ nominal level.
-Before fitting the jump model to the data, we first tested for the presence of threshold effect using the testing procedure of Hansen (1996) with 1,000 bootstrap replications, and obtained $p$-value of 0.047, rejecting the null hypothesis of no threshold effect.
-This is in contrast to the the $p$-value of 0.15 obtained by Hansen's (2015) test for presence of threshold effect when imposing the kink model.
-Hansen (2015) had remained inconclusive on the presence of kink threshold effect, since the bootstrap method used there did not account for the time series nature of data and the high $p$-value could have been due to modest power of the test.
+Hansen $(2017)$ had fitted a kink model to US annual data on real GDP growth rate in year $t$ ($y_{t}$) and debt-to-GDP ratio from the \textit{previous} year ($q_{t}$) for the period spanning 1792-2009 ($n=218$), and estimated the threshold to be $43.8\%$, while the slope parameters of $q_{t}$ were not significant.
+Before fitting the jump model to this data, we first tested for the presence of threshold effect using the testing procedure of Hansen (1996) with 1,000 bootstrap replications, and obtained $p$-value of 0.047, rejecting the null hypothesis of no threshold effect.
+This is in contrast to the $p$-value of 0.15 obtained by Hansen's $(2017)$ test for presence of threshold effect when imposing the kink model.
+Hansen $(2017)$ had remained inconclusive on the presence of kink threshold effect, since the bootstrap method used there did not account for the time series nature of data and the high $p$-value could have been due to modest power of the test.

 The fitted jump model is given by: